-CHEM 106 CHEMISTRY SURVEY CREDITS: 3
+CHEM 106 CHEMISTRY SURVEY

-This course provides an introduction to the properties of matter, atomic structure, bonding, stoichiometry, kinetics, equilibrium, states of matter, solutions, and acid-base concepts.
-A required laboratory experience will accompany CHEM 106.
-PREREQUISITE: MATH101
+A one-semester survey of chemistry.
+Not intended for those needing an extensive chemistry background.
+Introduction to the properties of matter, atomic structure, bonding, stoichiometry, kinetics, equilibrium, states of matter, solutions, and acid-base concepts.
+PREREQUISITE: MATH101 or higher.